Daydream Believers (Peter Tork commentary)

 (01:02:13) [The Monkees are recording “All of Your Toys”.]

-My favourite uh, single was uh, uh, “Pleasant Valley Sunday”.
-I think um, my favourite piece of Monkee music was a song that we did live on camera for our Christmas show called “Riu Chiu”.
+My favorite uh, single was uh, uh, “Pleasant Valley Sunday”.
+I think um, my favorite piece of Monkee music was a song that we did live on camera for our Christmas show called “Riu Chiu”.
 I thought we, the music was just spectacularly good for that, but I had a lot of fun with things like this.
 Micky on his synthesizer.
 Micky had one of the early synthesizers and played it brilliantly, I thought uh.
 I’ve always thought Micky had uh, incredible gifts that regrettably, he never really knew how to exploit.
 I was really sorry to hear about it, but he was really wonderful on the synthesizer for his, since he just totally freaked it out, flipped it out um, uh, let’s see uh.
 I liked a lot of the obscure songs from the third album um.
 “Daydream Believer” is a pretty good piece of music actually.
 It’s uh, it’s hard to say.
 There’s a lot of good songs that I like.

 I don’t know that I, I don’t know if I can describe what it was like for us to start recording our own songs in the, in the studio uh.
 It was obviously a, a real treat to be able to uh, I’m, I regret that it had to happen the way it did, but what the heck um, uh, and I, and I’m not so sure.
 Well, I guess it, there’s not much to say really.
 I loved doing it.
 I was so opposed to the earlier style uh, at the time, but mostly because nobody told me, you know.
 It really hadn’t been a case of, “Listen, here’s what we’re gonna do first, and then, you know, and we’ll get around to the other later”.
 It never had been part of the plan.
 It was all about uh, you know, it was a shock to walk into a recording studio and not be allowed to play.